There are three major stances concerning God, gods, and the supernatural:

 Do atheists believe only what can be proven?

 Atheists are critical of the belief in God because the existence of God cannot be proven.
-This leads to the idea that atheists only believe what can be proven.
-But this is not true.Take again the theory of gravity: we cannot prove that things always fall down.
-Still, we all believe in the theory of gravity, atheists and theists alike, without a proof.
+This leads to the idea that atheists believe only what can be proven.
+But this is not true.

 The reason for this belief is that we see that things fall down to Earth.
 If one day they stop doing that, we would stop believing in the theory of gravity.
-And it is the same with atheism: atheism sees that there is no evidence for gods, and that the world works just as if gods did not exist.
-Hence, until a god shows up, atheism holds that gods don’t exist.
+And it is the same with positive atheism: Positive atheism sees that there is no evidence for gods, and that the world works just as if gods did not exist.
+Hence, until a god shows up, positive atheism holds that gods don’t exist.

 Can atheism produce anything positive?

-Some claim that atheism cannot bring forward anything positive (like an explanation of the origins of the universe) because all atheism entails is the rejection of a belief.
+Some claim that atheism cannot bring forward anything positive (like an explanation of the origins of the Universe) because all atheism entails is the rejection of a belief.
 But if a belief is harmful, then the rejection of that belief is actually something positive.
-Consider for example the belief that female genital mutilation purifies the woman spiritually.
+Consider for example the belief that female genital mutilation purifies a woman spiritually.
 If we remove this belief, the world actually becomes better.
-The same goes for other religious beliefs: around half of the world’s most deadly conflicts are nourished by religious differences.
+The same goes for other religious beliefs: Around half of the world’s most deadly conflicts are nourished also by religious differences.
 If we removed religious differences, people would have one less reason to go to war.
-The same is true for the controversial values that some religions still defend today: They would be history if people did not believe them.
-Thus the absence of a belief is not necessarily bad.Freeing someone from error does not mean depriving him of something.
-It means giving him something.
-It means giving him the insight that he was in error — which is in itself a piece of the truth.
+The same is true for the controversial values that some religions still defend today, such as homophobia, restriction of the freedom of religion, or the depreciation of women: They would be history if people did not believe them.
+Thus the absence of a belief is not necessarily bad.

 Atheism rejects belief in the supernatural, and this can actually have constructive effects as well.
 If God is not used as an answer to the questions of life, then a lot of work is needed to come up with such answers.
 Therefore, some atheists feel a particular necessity to address the scientific and philosophical mysteries of life.
 This includes moral thinkers and activists, philosophers, and scientists.
-Humanism, the particular brand of atheism that this book advocates, is an example to the point: it offers an elaborate positive moral vantage point and proactive political attitude.Can atheism exist without religion?

-The concept of atheism would be meaningful even if there were no believers.
-All atheism implies is rejecting a belief in the supernatural.
-Even if religion were to die out, atheists would still not believe in the supernatural (i.e. they would reject any new religions).No one ever needs to identify himself as a “non-astrologer” or a “non-alchemist”.
+No one ever needs to identify himself as a “non-astrologer” or a “non-alchemist”.
 We do not have words for people who doubt that Elvis is still alive or that aliens have traversed the galaxy only to molest ranchers and their cattle.
 Atheism is nothing more than the noises reasonable people make in the presence of unjustified religious beliefs.

 The History of Atheism